ArcherOfLegend/MarvelCameraTool/README.md

 ## When something goes wrong

 I dunno.
 What you see is what you get.
-Blender is the most accurate representation of how the camera wil llook.
+Blender is the most accurate representation of how the camera will look.

 ## Building the exe yourself
 ```